 • Up to 10 tactical units deployed within a 5-mile area can share the boom deployment/tending crew (e.g., one boom crew can deploy and tend up to 2,000 ft of boom within 5 miles), but a skimmer, power pack, storage and operators must be included for each hook boom deployed.
-For example, to set 10 hooks deployed within a 5-mile area, the following are needed: 2,000 ft boom, 1 boat with 3 personnel, 10 skimmers each with an operator, 10
+For example, to set 10 hooks deployed within a 5-mile area, the following are needed: 2,000 ft boom, 1 boat with 3 personnel, 10 skimmers each with an operator, 10 power packs each with an operator, and 10 portable tanks with associated hoses.

-• Approval from the Operations Section Chief is required for any vehicle tundra travel (off-road or off-pad), which must be in accordance with ACS' emergency tundra travel permit (See Tactic A-3).
+- Approval from the Operations Section Chief is required for any vehicle tundra travel (off-road or off-pad), which must be in accordance with ACS' emergency tundra travel permit (See Tactic A-3).
 Any excavations in tundra or any tundra damage must be reported to the Operations Section Chief.
 All on-tundra activity must be documented and reported to the Planning Section for reporting to ensure permit compliance.
 Avoid archeological sites and biologically sensitive habitats.
 Travel across tundra with tracked vehicles, heavy equipment, and even foot traffic can seriously damage the vegetative mat, induce thermokarst, and cause structure disturbance.
-Using sheets of plywood as a traveling surface and minimizing trips with equipment greatly reduce disturbance of the tundra.

-Rubber-tracked wide-track dozers or Rolligons can pull tanks across the tundra to waiting vacuum trucks on a

-500-gallon bladders with cargo nets placed underneath could also be used for helicopter slinging or storage.

-• The amount of oil will be estimated based on gauging by appropriate means (e.g., Coliwasa tube).
-Emulsion ac:
+Using sheets of plywood as a traveling surface and minimizing trips with equipment greatly reduce disturbance of the tundra. - Rubber-tracked wide-track dozers or Rolligons can pull tanks across the tundra to waiting vacuum trucks on a pad or road.
+Backhoes or Bobcats can dig collection pits along the shore for storage. - · Airboats can be used to move oil into collection points. - KRU has Rolligons with cranes to lift skimmers, if necessary. - 500-gallon bladders with cargo nets placed underneath could also be used for helicopter slinging or storage. - Bigger bladders could be used if Rolligon transport is available. - The amount of oil will be estimated based on gauging by appropriate means (e.g., Coliwasa tube).
+Emulsion samples will be collected and analyzed for oil content.